City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Methodology

 As the iterative simplification process continues, the overall transportation cost will increase.
 The edge collapse operation stops until no vertex can be further removed, or the overall transportation cost has increased above a user-specified tolerance $\epsilon_c$.
 After that, we apply an edge filtering step~\citep{de2011optimal} to eliminate small groups of undesirable edges caused by noise and outliers.
-Finally, the polylines are derived from the remaining vertices and edges of the simplified triangulation using the procedure described in~\citet{de2011optimal}.
-Compared to~\citet{de2011optimal}, our method not only minimizes the total transport cost but also provides control over local geometry, ensuring that the distance between every vertex in the final polylines and the initial contours is smaller than the specified distance threshold $\epsilon_d$.
+Finally, the polylines are derived from the remaining vertices and edges of the simplified triangulation using the procedure described in~\cite{de2011optimal}.
+Compared to~\cite{de2011optimal}, our method not only minimizes the total transport cost but also provides control over local geometry, ensuring that the distance between every vertex in the final polylines and the initial contours is smaller than the specified distance threshold $\epsilon_d$.

-\textbf{Regularity enhancement}.
-Due to noise and uneven point density in the point cloud, the polylines generated by the optimal-transport algorithm are unavoidably inaccurate and irregular (see Fig.~\ref{fig:regularity_enhance} (a)), which often leads to artifacts in the final reconstruction.
-We alleviate these artifacts by enforcing structure regularities that commonly dominate urban buildings.
-We consider the structure regularities defined by~\citet{li2021relation}, namely horizontality, verticality, parallelism, collinearity, orthogonality, and $Z$-symmetry.
-We propose a clustering-based method to identify the groups of line segments that potentially satisfy these regularities.
-Our method achieves structure regularization by two steps: clustering and adjustment.
+\textbf{{Regularity enhancement}}.
+Due to noise and uneven point density in the point cloud, the polylines generated by the optimal-transport algorithm are unavoidably inaccurate and irregular (see Figure~\ref{fig:regularity_enhance}a), which often leads to artifacts in the final reconstruction.
+We alleviate these artifacts by enforcing structure regularities that commonly dominate urban buildings. {We consider the structure regularities, namely parallelism, collinearity, and orthogonality, defined by~\cite{li2021relation}.
+Please note that since all the lines will be extruded vertically to obtain the vertical planes, the verticality regularity will inherently be satisfied.} We propose a clustering-based method to identify the groups of line segments that potentially satisfy these regularities.
+Our method achieves structure regularization in two steps: clustering and adjustment.

-\textit{Clustering}.
-We cluster the line segments of the polylines generated by the optimal-transport algorithm based on their orientation and pairwise Euclidean distance~\cite{schubert2017dbscan}.
+\textit{{Clustering}}.
+In this work, we cluster the line segments of the polylines generated by the optimal-transport algorithm based on their orientation and pairwise Euclidean distance~\cite{schubert2017dbscan}.
 The pairwise Euclidean distance is measured by the minimum distance between a line segment and the supporting line of the other line segment.